drand/website/README.md

 ## Creating a blog post

-There are two steps to creating a post for the Drand site:
+There are two steps to creating a post for the drand site:

 1. Content management
 1. Sidebar management